TaloDev/docs/docs/godot/channels.md

 ## Updating channels

 The owner of a channel can update the channel using `Talo.channels.update()`.
 The name and owner of the channel can be updated using this function.

-To transfer ownership of the channel, you must pass the ID of the player alias that will own the channel.
+To transfer ownership of the channel, you should specify the ID of the player alias that will own the channel.
+The new owner of the channel must be a member first before ownership can be transferred.

 You can also update the props of the channel: keys will be overrided with new values and keys with a value of `null` will be deleted.

 ## Deleting channels